Fundraising is well underway for the next annual JVBI volunteer trip abroad.

 — The Key (@thekeytweets) May 17, 2017

-Following on from previous adventures in Kenya and Botswana, this year, a group of sixth formers are planning to travel to Sri Lanka.
-There they will work with charities to make a difference to local communities.
+Following on from previous adventures in Kenya, South Africa, Botswana and Sri Lanka, in October 2018, a group of JBVI sixth formers undertook a volunteering trip to Kenya where they worked with charitable organisations to help make a difference to local communities.

-The hard work will not only be in Sri Lanka.
-As part of the challenge, they must raise a total of £50,000 to cover the cost of flights, food and accommodation.
-They will also be making donations to the charities involved.
+As part of their challenge, they had to raise a total of £50,000 to cover the cost of their flights, food and accommodation and also made donations to the charities involved.

 Mrs Towers, Head of JBVI, said: “This annual trip abroad is a life-changing experience for students, enabling them to learn new skills and give them an insight into different cultures.”